There’s a reason they call something annoying a “pain in the neck”. It’s stressful. It’s always there.

 Nobody needs pain in the neck.
 So whether your neck pain is due to stress, long hours, or bad posture, here is the list of chairs that will help melt it away.

-What are The Best Ergonomic Chair For Neck Pain?
+What Is The Best Ergonomic Chair For Neck Pain?

 The Leap range from Steelcase offers flexible support to compensate for the flexible nature of the human spine.